 Antibacterial and Antiviral

-It has been shown that garlic can help regulate the body’s response to an infection, particularly with infections that have become resistant to prescription antibiotics.
+It has been shown that this vegetable can help regulate the body’s response to an infection, particularly with infections that have become resistant to prescription antibiotics.
 Ajoene is the most responsible compound for this.

 Research has shown that garlic has important anti-cancer properties.
-A high intake of garlic, has been found to lower the risk of all cancer types except prostate cancer and breast cancer.
+A high intake of this vegetable, has been found to lower the risk of all cancer types except prostate cancer and breast cancer.
 Moderate intake of garlic has been shown to lower the risk of colorectal and renal cancers.
-Consuming high amounts of garlic is understood to maximize the beneficial anti-cancer properties of garlic.
+Consuming high amounts of this vegetable is understood to maximize the beneficial anti-cancer properties of garlic.

 Garlic is also useful against colds due to its anti-oxidant properties.
-Adding garlic to your diet can improve your symptoms and help get the cold out of your system.
+Adding this vegetable to your diet can improve your symptoms and help get the cold out of your system.

-Garlic has naturally helps in the production of insulin in the body, so it is great for diabeteics to control their blood sugar levels.
+Garlic naturally helps produce insulin in the body, so it is great for diabetics to control their blood sugar levels.

-Due to its anti-inflammatory nature, garlic can also treat psoriasis.
-Psoriasis is a skin disease with symptoms of red, scaly patches that ususally itch.
+Due to its anti-inflammatory nature, this vegetable can also treat psoriasis.
+Psoriasis is a skin disease with symptoms of red, scaly patches that usually itch.
 Rubbing garlic on skin that’s affected can help reduce symptoms, but only if used often enough.

 Not only does garlic improve the taste of certain dishes such as in pasta, but it has amazing health benefits, particularly for cardiovascular and high blood pressure patients.
-Raw garlic is the best form to consume it, but cooking with it is also good.
+In raw form, this vegetable is the best form to consume it, but cooking with it is also good.
 However, you need to cook it at low temperatures to preserve the health-protective compounds.
 Cook it at temperature as high as 121 Celsius.